Spectrum Tactonics Fund

 Karen Bleasby, lead manager of the Tactonics Fund, says “Tactonics uses a sophisticated proprietary computer model designed to pinpoint and capture winning trends in today’s complex global economy.”

-Markets – geographic regions like US, Japan, Canada, Europe, etc.
+Markets – geographic regions like the US, Japan, Canada, Europe, etc.

 Sectors – industry sectors like Financials, Resources, Technology, etc.